anuradha-bajpai-google/quota-monitoring-solution/README.md

-# Quota Monitoring and Alerting
+# Quota Monitoring and Alerting Solution

 > An easy-to-deploy Looker Studio Dashboard with alerting capabilities, showing usage and quota limits in an organization or folder.